*** Last Updated: March 13, 2020 ***

 What Are the Primary Symptoms of the Coronavirus?

 In the confirmed cases of Coronavirus thus far, affected individuals have reported mild to severe respiratory symptoms, fever, cough, shortness of breath, and breathing difficulties.
 In severe cases, the virus has led to pneumonia and kidney failure and has resulted in an increasing number of deaths.
 The majority of which have occurred in Wuhan; however, the Philippines reported the first death outside of China on February 1, 2020, and subsequent deaths have since been reported in other parts of the world.
 On February 29, 2020, the first U.S. death from Coronavirus was reported in Washington.
 The CDC believes at this time that symptoms may appear within two to fourteen days after exposure.
 However, some infected individuals have shown little to no symptoms.

 How Can Spread of the Coronavirus Be Prevented?

 Because there is presently no Coronavirus vaccine available, the CDC is recommending standard precautions to avoid the spread of respiratory viruses, such as washing hands with soap and water for at least 20 seconds, or, if soap is not available, using hand sanitizer; avoiding close contact with people who are sick; staying at home when you are sick; and disinfecting frequently touched objects and surfaces.

-As of January 27, 2020, the CDC has issued a level 3 health travel notice (the highest threat level) recommending that people avoid all nonessential travel to China, South Korea, Italy, Iran and the 26 countries in Europe’s Schengen area (for a list of those covered countries, click here).
+As of March 11, the CDC has issued a level 3 travel notice (the highest threat level) recommending that people avoid all nonessential travel to China, South Korea, Italy, Iran and the 26 countries in Europe’s Schengen area (for a list of those covered countries, click here).

 On January 31, 2020, U.S. Health and Human Services Secretary Alex Azar stated that a public health emergency has been declared in the United States and, effective 5:00pm EST on Sunday, February 2, 2020: